nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/other-upgrade-scenarios/upgrading-a-sharded-environment.md

 ## Upgrade and Update Properties

 When you perform the database upgrade, upgrade the default shard first, and then each of the non-default shards.
-See [Using the Upgrade Tool](../upgrade-basics/using-the-upgrade-tool.md) for more information on running the database upgrade.
+See [Using the Database Upgrade Tool](../upgrade-basics/using-the-upgrade-tool.md) for more information on running the database upgrade.

 After the database upgrade has been completed, make the following configuration changes to your application servers: